MrMobbi/cpp-calss/README.md

 ## CPP Course

-In this module i had to learn all the basic from cpp
+In this module i had to learn all the basic of cpp

-- constructor / desctructor
+- Constructor / desctructor
-- how to create and optimize class
+- How to create and optimize class
-- way to use the rigth container
+- Way to use the rigth container
+- How to handle error and catch them
+- How to make clean code